-Looking for a gift for mum (or mom whichever you prefer), with Mother's Day fast approaching?
-To help you quickly find something she'll absolutely love, we've rounded up a range tech presents to consider.
-But let's get one thing clear before we dive into this list: Technology isn't exclusive to one sex or the other.
+Pocket-lint) - Looking for a gift for mum (or mom whichever you prefer), with Mother's Day fast approaching?
+To help you quickly find something she'll absolutely love, we've rounded up a range tech gifts to consider.
+But let's get one thing clear before we dive into this list: technology isn't exclusive to one sex or the other.
 So, for moms, tech certainly doesn't need to be pink or bedazzled.

 Therefore, much of the stuff on this list will work not only for moms, but also dads, non-binary parents, and anyone else.

 Apple Watch Series 6

 With an always-on screen for the very first time, the fifth-generation Apple Watch is a step beyond its predecessors.
 Its panel provides so much more information than earlier generations, which makes interacting with passcodes or swiping to write messages just so much easier.
 Overall, we think Apple Watch offers the best combination of looks, message handling, battery life, activity tracking, and apps of any smartwatch out there.

 Roku Streaming Stick+ (or Amazon Fire TV Stick)